BARI-Zakaria/OFID_Task_Automation/README.md

 ![OFID Banner](Images/3.png)

 ✅ Done!
-Your files have been successfully organized by extension.
+Your files have been successfully organized by their extensions.

 ![OFID Banner](Images/4.png)